janmayer15/manufacturing-data-stream-simulation-with-Kafka/README.md

 ## Reading the Latest Message

-To read the latest message from the manufacturing data stream, you can use the provided `read_latest_message.py` script.
+To read the latest message from the manufacturing data stream, you can use the provided `read_latest_message.py` or `consumer.py` script.
 Here's how:

 1. In the `/src` directory, open a Python prompt.